quantmask/CV_SVNIT/Readme.md

 ## Important Notes

+- **Dependencies**:
+  - Python 3.7 or higher
+  - gdown: Install with `pip install gdown`
-- **Dependencies**: Ensure you have `wget` and `unzip` installed on your system.
-You can install them using:
+  - For Linux/Mac: Ensure you have `unzip` installed
-  - For Debian/Ubuntu:
+  - For Windows: Use built-in extraction tools or install 7-Zip
-    ```bash
-    sudo apt-get install wget unzip
-    ```
-  - For macOS (using Homebrew):
-    ```bash
-    brew install wget unzip
-    ```

 - **Google Drive Permissions**: Make sure that the Google Drive file is accessible.
 The link should be set to "Anyone with the link can view."

-- **Alternative Download Methods**: If you encounter issues with the wget command, you can also manually download the file from the link [https://drive.google.com/file/d/1FbwQvZH3afAqRArHlQP72pP9Cf7HGNfK/view?usp=sharing](https://drive.google.com/file/d/1FbwQvZH3afAqRArHlQP72pP9Cf7HGNfK/view?usp=sharing) and move it to the weights directory.
+- **Alternative Download Method**: If you encounter issues with gdown, you can manually download the file from the Google Drive link and move it to the weights directory.

 ## Conclusion